Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Related work

 \subsection{Impact of topography on representational structure}

-Beyond the biological plausibility of their activation patterns, topographic constraints also influence the representational structure of ANNs.
-They reduce the effective dimensionality of latent representations \citep{deb2025toponets, margalit2024unifying, qian2024local} and improve robustness to pruning \citep{poli2023introducing}, suggesting that these networks focus on more informative features.
-When topographic and non-topographic models have the same number of units, the correlated structure in topographic models introduces greater redundancy, enabling aggressive pruning.
+Beyond producing correlated responses, topographic regularization also influences the representational structure of ANNs.
+Several studies have reported that such regularization reduces the effective dimensionality of latent representations \citep{deb2025toponets, margalit2024unifying, qian2024local} and improves robustness to pruning \citep{poli2023introducing, deb2025toponets}.

-However, inter-unit correlations are sometimes considered detrimental in machine-learning research.
-For example, the Barlow Twins architecture \citep{zbontar2021barlow} incorporates a loss function that maximizes agreement between paired views (original and distorted image) while explicitly penalizing correlated activity across units.
-That study shows that reducing such inter-unit correlations improves classification accuracy.
-In addition, similarity between afferent weight vectors is also considered a negative computational property, and it has been shown that minimizing such correlations improves classification accuracy \citep{cogswell2015reducing, rodriguez2016regularizing, jin2020does, wang2020mma}.
+At the same time, inter-unit correlations are sometimes considered detrimental in machine learning research.
+For example, the Barlow Twins architecture \citep{zbontar2021barlow} maximizes agreement between paired views (original and distorted image) while penalizing correlated activity across units as computed from the off-diagonal terms of the batch-wise cross-correlation matrix.
+The study demonstrates that reducing correlations improves classification accuracy.
+In addition similarity between incoming weight vectors is often considered a negative computational property, as minimizing such correlations improves classification accuracy \citep{cogswell2015reducing, rodriguez2016regularizing, jin2020does, wang2020mma}.
+Reducing redundancy across convolutional filters has been reported to produce similar benefits \citep{zhang2025compact}.